Christina, Queen of Sweden: Geography and Toponymy

-In 1636–1637, Peter Minuit and Samuel Blommaert negotiated with the government to found New Sweden, the first Swedish colony in the New World.
-In 1638, Minuit erected Fort Christina in what is now Wilmington, Delaware; the Christina River was also named after her, as well as the Queen Village neighborhood in Center City, Philadelphia.
+In 1636–1637, Peter Minuit and Samuel Blommaert negotiated with the government to found New Sweden, the first Swedish colony in the New World where, in 1638, Minuit erected Fort Christina in what is now Wilmington, Delaware.
+The Christina River in Delaware was also named after her.

+In the state of Pennsylvania, the Queen Village neighborhood in Center City, Philadelphia is named for her.